-Performance measurement is not a brainstorming session or consultant engagement or project.
+Performance measurement is not a dashboard, brainstorming session, consultant engagement, or project.
 It is a core business process.

-Performance measurement is not what most people seem to think it is.
+Performance measurement is not what most people might think it is.
 It most definitely isn’t an ad hoc assemblage of one or more of the following typical actions people take to get their KPIs or metrics or measures: